LavaToaster/aws-pricing-tool/README.md

 play around with the configuration.
 Such as asking the question if you put this resource on reserved instances for a year, is it much more different over the three year one?

-You might be constrained on how much you can upfront, but hopefully this tool will help you get the most out of your resources in AWS.
+You might be constrained on how much you can upfront, but hopefully this tool will help you get answer how to get the most out of your money for resources in AWS.

 ## Outstanding Items